jonathan-politzki/llama4-long-context/llama4_context_analysis.md

 - For an 8K token window: 8K × 8K × 32/64 bits = ~256-512MB per attention layer
 - With 48 layers and 16 experts, this quickly exceeds available memory on a single GPU

+## KV Cache Memory Requirements (Independent Analysis)

+Our findings align with independent research by Sander Ali Khowaja (April 2025), who analyzed the theoretical memory requirements for Llama 4's 10M token context window:

+- For a 10M token context, a single attention layer requires ~320GB of KV cache memory
+- With ~100 attention layers in a typical LLM architecture, the total KV cache storage requirement would be approximately 32TB
+- This calculation only considers the KV cache, not including model parameters, activations, and other operational overhead

+This independent analysis confirms that standard attention mechanisms would require hardware far beyond our 4× H100 setup (320GB total) to handle the claimed 10M token context window.

+## Meta's iRoPE Architecture for Llama 4

+According to Meta's official Llama 4 announcement, Llama 4 Scout achieves its 10M token context window through several architectural innovations:

+1. **Interleaved Attention Layers**: Some attention layers operate without positional embeddings, allowing for unbounded context modeling.

+2. **iRoPE Architecture**: Meta uses an architecture they call "iRoPE", where:
+   - "i" stands for "interleaved" attention layers
+   - "RoPE" refers to Rotary Position Embeddings used in most (but not all) layers
+   - This combination provides the foundation for "infinite" context length support

+3. **Temperature Scaling**: They apply "inference time temperature scaling of attention" to enhance length generalization.

+4. **Specialized Training**: Llama 4 Scout was pre-trained and post-trained with a 256K context length using specialized long-context datasets, which enables length generalization beyond the training context size.

+This specialized architecture is not readily accessible in the publicly available implementation we tested.
+Our experiments used the standard loading and inference procedure available through the Hugging Face transformers library.

 ## System Requirements for Long Context

 Based on our findings, these are the requirements for different context sizes: